 Performance of Agile Projects

-Despite the increasing adoption level of agile practices, a considerable number of projects still fall short of their expectations, i.e. they deviate in relation to dimensions like business value, cost and time control, productivity and technical quality (see e.g. ).
+Despite the increasing adoption level of agile practices, a considerable number of projects still fall short of their expectations, that means they deviate in relation to dimensions like business value, cost and time control, productivity, and technical quality (see e.g. ).
 The performance of an agile project should, of course, be rigorously measured as any other project.
 However, underachieving agile projects can be distinguished by a couple of outstanding symptoms:

 - The teams spend most of their time fixing defects and the development of new capabilities/features/stories stagnates.

-- The integration of components developed by different teams leads to a lot of incompatibility defects and requires a significant amount of rework in order achieve system qualities (i.e. performance) from an end-to-end perspective.
+- The integration of components developed by different teams leads to a lot of incompatibility defects and requires a significant amount of rework in order achieve overall qualities (such as performance, reliability) from an end-to-end perspective.

 - Demands for refactoring surprisingly emerge and the overall effort for refactoring continuously swells up.

-- The costs for testing raise and in order to supposely reduce the overall performance some testing activities are discarded.
+- The costs for testing raise and to supposedly reduce the overall performance some testing activities are discarded.